 Festival Foods has partnered with Smithfield Foods to donate more than 34,000 pounds of protein to Paul’s Pantry in Green Bay, Wisconsin, and St. Joseph Food Program in Menasha, Wisconsin.

-“Food insecurity affects every community and through this donation of protein products, we are able to make a tangible impact at a time of critical need,” she said.
+“We are incredibly grateful for the generosity of partners like Smithfield,” said Carolynn Hietala, community involvement senior specialist for Festival Foods.
+“Food insecurity affects every community and through this donation of protein products, we are able to make a tangible impact at a time of critical need.”

-Last year, Paul’s Pantry distributed nearly five million pounds of food to more than 5,400 registered families.
-Founded in 1984, the pantry was created to address hunger for all needing assistance.
+Paul’s Pantry is a nonprofit food pantry serving low-income families in Northeast Wisconsin.
+Last year, the organization distributed nearly five million pounds of food to more than 5,400 registered families.
+Founded in 1984, the pantry was created to address hunger in the community for all needing assistance.
 It operates on private donations and volunteer support.

-“We are so grateful to have the support of Smithfield and Festival Foods,” said Bob Hornacek, assistant executive director for the pantry.
+“We are so grateful to have the support of Smithfield and Festival Foods,” said Bob Hornacek, assistant executive director for Paul’s Pantry.

-St. Joseph Food Program has fought food insecurity in Wisconsin’s greater Fox City region for more than 40 years.
-In 2024, the program experienced more than 33,000 client visits from 2,900 families.
+St. Joseph Food Program is a nonprofit committed to combating food insecurity in Wisconsin’s greater Fox City region for more than 40 years.
+In 2024, the program experienced more than 33,000 client visits from 2,900 individual families.

 “Our community has seen a significant rise in the number of families and individuals seeking food support.
 Many are facing tough choices between paying rent, utilities or groceries.
 We are working hard to meet this demand, but resources are stretched thin as needs have increased,” said Scott Schefe, director of operations for St. Joseph Food Program.